Anindo Chatterjee: Birth and education

 Pandit Anindo Chatterjee was born on 30 May 1954 at Kashimpur Village, Duttapukur, North 24 Parganas, West Bengal, a musical family.
 He completed his primary education from Kashimpur Primary School.
 After that he passed the secondary examination from Kashimpur High School.

 His uncle Pandit Debiprasad Chatterjee is an eminent sitar player of this country.
 His younger sister Smt.
 Keka Mukherjee is a leading sitar player of AIR and also well known for her solo performance.
 He is a disciple of Pandit Jnan Prakash Ghosh.

 Awards

 The recipient of the prestigious President's Award in 1970, Chatterjee became the first tabla player to perform in the House of Commons 20 years later.
-He performed at Rashtrapati Bhavan when U.S. president Barack Obama visited India in November 2010.
+He performed at Rashtrapati Bhavan when US president Barack Obama visited India in November 2010.
 Chatterjee received the Sangeet Natak Academy Award for 2002.

 Chatterjee declined to receive the Padma Shri Award 2022.
-He said :However I politely declined.
+He said:However I politely declined.
 I said thank you but I am not ready to receive Padma Shri at this phase of my career.
 I have passed that phase.